JayyyJayyyyy/AutoscalingTemplate/README.md

-# AutoscalingTemplate
+# Hands-on EC2-08 : Configuring Application Load Balancer (ALB) with Auto Scaling Group (ASG) using Launch Template

-Purpose of this project how to configure AWS Load Balancers with Auto Scaling Group and Launch Template.
+Purpose of the this hands-on training is to give the students basic knowledge of how to configure AWS Load Balancers with Auto Scaling Group and Launch Template.

+## Learning Outcomes

+At the end of the this hands-on training, students will be able to;

 - create and configure a load balancer with Target Group.

 - create and configure Auto Scaling Group with Launch Template.